This year's Britain's Got Talent golden buzzers have been confirmed - but can any of them win?

 Alesha Dixon's golden buzzer act is 10-year-old singer Giorgia Borg who wowed with her own original song '10' and Amanda Holden's golden buzzer contestant for 2019 are boy band Chapter 13.
 They are made up of 14-year-old Jacob, 15-year-old Noah, 15-year-old Tom and 15-year-old Jake.

-Britain's Got Talent 2019 airs Saturday nights on ITV.
+The Britain's Got Talent 2019 final airs live tonight on ITV from 7:30PM.